 If you receive this as a reason, address it in your appeal letter.
 Fortunately, objective evidence is not a requirement under most disability insurance policies and programs.

 Your appeal letter should focus on how your doctor followed best practices for diagnosis and treatment.
 It should mention that you stuck to the recommended treatment.
-You should also emphasize all the things you’ve tried to stay at work.
+You should also point out everything you have done to stay at work.